 Ancient legends talk about how some cultures could tap into the earth’s energy at specific points.
 How they discovered them is as yet unknown.
 Today we know the conduit of this energy as energy ley lines.

 William Becker and Bethe Hagens popularized the placement of the geometric symbol of the Icosahedron onto the globe.
 They called it the Unified Vector Geometry 120 Polyhedron, or Earth Star.
+The pattern shows how sacred geometry vibrational energy is a global phenomenon.

 Later, Ivan T. Sanderson (1911-1973) (1), a cryptozoology founder, discovered a common link between many sites worldwide.
 We doubt these ancient cultures had contact with one another.
 But a pattern emerges that points to the reasons they choose these specific coordinates.